-Your version could bring Christmas cheer to a narrow hallway, brighten a bathroom, or fill a child’s bedroom with favorite ornaments, so why not make one along with me?
+Your version might bring Christmas cheer to a narrow hallway, brighten a bathroom, fill a child’s bedroom with favorite ornaments, or become the focal point of a living room shared with cats.
+So why not make one along with me?

 by Jane Lake

-» Five tree branches, each being about 1 to 1½ inches in diameter
+» Five tree branches, each 1 to 1½ inches diameter

 » Green worsted weight yarn, string or twine